 The Solicitors Regulation Authority has published Transparency Rules to ensure consumers have the information they need to make an informed choice of legal services providers, including understanding what the costs may be in relation to certain matters.

-We will always be happy to discuss what work is likely to be entailed and the potential associated costs when dealing with your employment law needs.
-Please feel free to contact a member of our team to explore in more detail.
+We will always be happy to discuss what work is likely to be entailed and the potential associated costs when dealing with your immigration needs.
+Please feel free to contact a member of our immigration team to explore in more detail.

 Example factors that could make a case more complex (and expensive) include the following:

 - where you have a previous history of non-compliance with immigration laws in the UK or any other country

 - where you have a criminal conviction or any issues relating to your past conduct that the Home Office may take to suggest you are not of good character

 - where the Home Office asks you to attend an interview, and